Kitura/Kitura/README.md

 The complete instructions for building and installing this library are  [here](https://github.com/apple/swift-corelibs-libdispatch/blob/experimental/foundation/INSTALL), though, all you need to do is just this
  `git clone --recursive -b experimental/foundation https://github.com/apple/swift-corelibs-libdispatch.git && cd swift-corelibs-libdispatch && sh ./autogen.sh && ./configure --with-swift-toolchain=<path-to-swift>/usr --prefix=<path-to-swift>/usr && make && make install`

-Now you are ready to develop your first Kitura App.
-Check [Kitura Sample](https://github.com/IBM-Swift/Kitura-Sample) or see [Developing Kitura applications](#developing-kitura-applications).
+Now you are ready to develop your first Kitura app.
+Check [Kitura Sample](https://github.com/IBM-Swift/Kitura-Sample) or see [Getting Started](#getting-started).

 ### Docker